brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 I'm not the only one with this opinion, and over the years a myriad of code generation tools have appeared to make the syntax more succinct like [AutoValue](https://github.com/google/auto/tree/master/value), [Immutables](https://immutables.github.io/immutable.html), and [Lombok](https://projectlombok.org/).
 Once your project is up and running, working with any one of these is fine, but they tend to produce obtuse compilation errors if you make a mistake, are yet another box to tick when starting a new project, and have fractured the ecosystem so that Java code looks a little different depending on where you look.
 Again, mostly fine, but a pretty clear sign of missing functionality in core.

-## C# properties (#c-sharp-properties)
+## The history of properties (#properties)

 Sharing a design ethos, VM-based runtime model, and a lot of syntax, C# and Java are sister languages.
 Examining any particular code snippet, it was often hard to tell which language you were looking at, especially in earlier versions before they started to diverge.

 But largely guided by a single company, C# tends to move much more quickly than the language that inspired it.
 It also had the benefit of hindsight, and took advantage of that to avoid some of the pitfalls found in Java right from the beginning.
-Java's verbose getters and setters in particular were in its sights, and right from version 1.0 C# shipped with _properties_, a less verbose and more standardized way of accomplishing the same thing.
+Java's verbose getters and setters in particular were in its sights, and right from version 1.0 C# shipped with _properties_, a less verbose and more standardized way of doing the same thing.

 C#'s language designers didn't stop with just the basics.
 Almost every version since has introduced small enhancements to properties that make them a little more powerful, a little tighter, or a little more ergonomic.
 C# has found the perfect compromise in development pace on the wide spectrum between Ruby and Java -- slow, gradual enhancement that makes good things even better over time.

-### C# 1.0: Introduction (#c-sharp-1)
+### C# 1.0: The beginning (#c-sharp-1)

 C# 1.0 brings properties to life: